NAPANEE COMMUNITY KITTEN RESCUE

 Grasp the kitten gently under its armpits.
 Gently open its mouth with the tip of your finger, then slip the nipple/syringe between its jaws.
 You may have to wiggle it, and squeeze out a tiny drop of milk so the kitten gets the idea.

 NEVER TURN THE KITTEN ON ITS BACK TO FEED.
-KEEP BOTH THE KITTEN AND THE BOTTLE/SYRINGE IN AS UPRIGHT A POSITION AS POSSIBLE.
+KEEP BOTH THE KITTEN AND THE BOTTLE/SYRINGE IN AS NORMAL A POSITION AS POSSIBLE.

 Hold the bottle/syringe at 45-degree angle, keeping a light pull on the bottle to encourage vigorous sucking.
 If using a syringe…use the gentlest of tension on the plunger…once they suckle vigorously…you may find no pressure is necessary at all.